funkypenguin/feeling-responsive/_posts/2017/2017-01-27-what-is-attention-residue-and-how-do-i-defeat-it.md

 category: review
 date: 31-01-2017 03:39:57
 title: Why you suffer from "attention residue"
-teaser: "Do you find it hard to switch to a new task, leaving the previous task incomplete.
+teaser: "Do you find it hard to switch to a new task, leaving the previous task incomplete?
 There's a term for that, and it's got to do with how your brain works."
 tags: "interruption"
 ---